EkaterinaShep/ciphering-CLI-tool/README.md

 A path to input file.
 Optional option.

 If the option is missed, text will be read from a command shell.
-To run ciphering, press `Enter`.
+In this case, in order to run ciphering, press `Enter`.
 To stop Ciphering CLI tool, type `Ctrl + C`.

 ### -o, --output